T-1000: Production background

 Robert Patrick was cast as the slender T-1000, a deliberate distinction from the muscular T-800.
 Cameron said, "I wanted to find someone who would be a good contrast to Arnold.
 If the 800 series is a kind of human Panzer tank, then the 1000 series had to be a Porsche."
 He said further, "I thought of it as an East meets West kind of energy, brute force versus the fluid."

+Cameron's original pick to play the T-1000 was Michael Biehn, in a complete reversal of roles with Schwarzenegger, who was now portraying the hero.
+However, this idea was abandoned as it was judged too confusing for viewers who have watched the first Terminator film.

-Cameron's original pick to play the T-1000 was rock musician Billy Idol, and storyboards had the android resembling him.
+Then the rock musician Billy Idol was considered for the role, and storyboards had the android resembling him.
 However, a serious motorcycle accident prevented Idol from accepting the role, which required a prominent amount of running; Idol had been left with a temporary limp after the accident.
 He later expressed doubt that he could have topped Patrick's "incredible cold veneer".
 Blackie Lawless, the lead singer of W.A.S.P., had also been considered for the role but he was deemed too tall.

 At the time of his casting, Patrick had been privately battling a drug and alcohol addiction, which he gave up to prepare for the physically challenging role.
 He worked out to get into shape and had to maintain his new physique throughout production.
 The films depict time travelers, including Terminators, as arriving from the future naked; the time-travel mechanics prevent clothes from going through.
 A commuter train went by as Patrick was filming his nude arrival scene, and he called it the most embarrassing moment of his career.